Toggle: English / Spanish

-Blood tests are also done to measure levels of thyroid hormones.
+Blood tests are also ordered to measure your thyroid hormones TSH, T3, and T4.

 Treatment depends on the cause and the severity of symptoms.
 Hyperthyroidism is usually treated with one or more of the following:

-If the thyroid must be removed with surgery or destroyed with radiation, you must take thyroid hormone replacement pills for the rest of your life.
+If your thyroid is removed with surgery or destroyed with radiation, you must take thyroid hormone replacement pills for the rest of your life.

 Hyperthyroidism caused by Graves disease usually gets worse over time.
 It has many complications, some of which are severe and affect quality of life.

 Thyroid crisis (storm), also called thyrotoxicosis, is a sudden worsening of hyperthyroidism symptoms that may occur with infection or stress.
-Fever, decreased mental alertness, and abdominal pain may occur.
-Immediate hospitalization is needed.
+Fever, decreased alertness, and abdominal pain may occur.
+Patients need to be treated in the hospital.